wotbrew/relic/doc/join.md

 Like `set/join`, clause is a map of expressions on the left to expressions on the right.

-Accepts both tables (keywords) and other relvars.
+Accepts both tables (keywords) and other queries.

 Similar to an `INNER JOIN` in SQL.